washingtonstateuniversity/WSUWP-Build-Plugins-Public/gravityformscli/readme.txt

 1. Go to the Plugin management page of WordPress admin section and enable the 'Gravity Forms CLI' plugin

 == ChangeLog ==

+= 1.0 =
+- Added the wp gf license command.
+- Fixed an issue with updating forms from an export file.

 = 1.0-rc-1 =
 - Added the --file arg to the wp gf form update command to allow forms to be updated from an export file.